-If your company want to issue a security not yet registered, you first need to register a new security.
-Security types can be used to distinguish between share classes (e.g. A shares & B shares) or different types of warrants (e.g. seed-round warrants, series-B warrants), options or convertible loans.
+If you want to issue a security, you first need to register the new security type.
+Security types can be used to distinguish between share classes (e.g., A shares & B shares) or different types of warrants (e.g., seed-round warrants, series-B warrants), options, or convertible loans.

-- Click the triple-dot button in the top right corner of the information-box in the Register module, and then “edit register”.
+- Click the triple-dot button in the top right corner of the information box in the cap table module, and then “Edit cap table”.

 - Click “save”.
-You will now be able to find this security in the dropdown menu when issuing new securities.
+You will find the security in the dropdown menu when issuing new securities.

 Edit an existing securityholder’s contact details:

-All admins & the superadmin can edit the contact details of a securityholder.
-Note that this will not change any user-data, only the data in the cap table within that specific investor portal.
+All admins can edit the contact details of a security holder.
+Note that this will not change user data, only the data in the cap table.

-- Find the securityholder that you want to edit in the register.
+- Find the securityholder that you want to edit in the cap table.

-- Click on the name to open the detailed pop up, and then click the pencil-icon next to the securityholder’s name.
+- Click the name to see details, and then click the pencil icon next to the security holder’s name.